The Spook School: History

 They met and formed in 2011 whilst attending the University of Edinburgh.
 Brothers Nye and Adam Todd met AC Cory and Niall McCamley through the university's comedy society.
 Most of the band have previously been involved in live comedy shows, some of which were performed at the Edinburgh Festival Fringe.
 The band first rehearsed in the basement of the Forest Café and would get told off for being too noisy by poetry nights trying to perform upstairs.
-Their first show was at Henry's Cellar Bar in Edinburgh.
+They named themselves in reference to a nickname of the Glasgow School.Their first show was at Henry's Cellar Bar in Edinburgh.

 After a self released CD-R single, "History" / "Hallam", they released an EP (recorded in Adam Todd's bedroom) on cassette with Scottish label Soft Power Records in 2012 with the title I Don't Know, You Don't Know, We All Don't Know the Spook School.
 It was followed by a single for Cloudberry Records later that year.

 Fortuna Pop! label owner Sean Price signed the band after seeing them play at Indietracks Festival in 2012.
 They released music on the label until its dissolution in 2017, shortly after which they signed to Alcopop!
 Records.

 They released their first album, Dress Up, in 2013.
 In 2014 they played N.Y.C.
 Popfest.
 That same year, the band were invited to do the music for the second season of the BBC Three show Badults.

 Try to Be Hopeful was issued in October 2015, again by the Fortuna Pop! label, as well as Slumberland Records in the U.S. The group's next appearance on record was Continental Drift, a split LP on Fortuna Pop! and Slumberland that also featured songs by the Mercury Girls, Wildhoney, and Tigercats.

 After the 2017 holiday single "Someone to Spend Christmas With" on their new UK label, Alcopop!
 Records, in early 2018 the Spook School released with third album, Could It Be Different?.

 The band announced that they were breaking up in March 2019, and went on a farewell tour later in the year.
 In a statement, they said "we just can't devote ourselves to the band the way we want to anymore" and that they would "rather go out with a fanfare" than "slip away".
 Their last show was at The Art School in Glasgow.

 On 22 May 2023 The Spook School announced two live performances would happen, one in Glasgow on 8 December and one in London on 16 December, to mark the 10 year anniversary of the release of their debut album.

+On 23 August 2026, the band surprise-released a single called Falling, later that day posting a Facebook post announcing a new album to be released the next January alongside pre-orders, and some live performances.